hilli/go-kef-w2/README.md

 kefw2 config speaker default <name or IP>
 ```

-If you want to controll a speaker that is not the default use the `-s` global flag
+If you want to controll a speaker that is not the default use the `-s` global flag.
+Eksample:

 ```shell
 kefw2 -s 10.0.0.93 status